saladtopfive/OTWnatas-walkthrough/readme.md

 >[!IMPORTANT]
 >This is not a finished product!
 Currently being worked on 24.09.2025

-Welcome to my walkthrough repository for the **Natas** wargame on [OverTheWire](https://overthewire.org/wargames/natas/).
+Welcome to my walkthrough repository for the [OverTheWire](https://overthewire.org/wargames/natas/) **Natas** wargame.
 This repo contains solutions and step-by-step explanations for each level in the Natas series, serving as both a learning tool and a personal reference.

 ## 📘 What is Natas?